GoogleCloudPlatform/cloud-foundation-fabric/modules/gke-cluster-autopilot/README.md

 ### Logging configuration

+> [!NOTE]
+> System and workload logs collection is pre-configured for Autopilot clusters and cannot be disabled.

 This example shows how to [collect logs for the Kubernetes control plane components](https://cloud.google.com/stackdriver/docs/solutions/gke/installing).
 The logs for these components are not collected by default.

-> **Note**
-> System and workload logs collection is pre-configured for Autopilot clusters and cannot be disabled.

 ```hcl
 module "cluster-1" {